Simy2/Simy2/README.md

 I'm interested in Backend development, Data structures, and quantitative investment.

 My goal is to create a programs or code that generate high revenue.
-However, I haven’t been interested in quant for long, so I’m not very knowledgeable about it yet.

 ### My tech stack
 ___